mattbilik/cba-collective-case-based-alignment/README.md

 # A Critical Evaluation of AI Feedback for Aligning Language Models

+## Updates

+This repo was updated to support training for constitutional alignment.

+New functions:
+`revise_responses_on_constitution_openai`

 ## What is this repo?

 This repo is the official implementation for aligning language models with AI feedback and instruction-tuning, described in the paper [A Critical Evaluation of AI Feedback for Aligning Language Models](https://arxiv.org/abs/2402.12366).
 This codebase builds on the official [DPO](https://github.com/eric-mitchell/direct-preference-optimization) implementation.